cplusplus/SG20/sources/modules/compilation-model/separate-compilation.md

 implementation-defined, unspecified, or undefined behavior._

 * Explain differences (including in desirability) between having explicit declarations of functions in the main program versus using header files or modules.
-* Compilation on a single commandline versus multiple.
-Resolution order when linking.
+* Compilation on a single commandline versus using multiple commands.
 * What needs to be recompiled if only a function is altered?
 Altered in use syntax versus altered only in semantics.

 ### Main: implementing